New Zealand Trails Guest FAQ Page

 For all trips, except the Kiwi Classic, 1-2 Litres is absolutely fine.
 There are two big bottles of water in the van for filling up your reusable water bottle throughout the day.

-For the Kiwi Classic trip 2 Litres is ideal as the hiking days are longer than on our other trips.
-On the 3-day Nelson Lakes backpacking section of the Kiwi Classic you will have the opportunity to fill your water bottles up at night at the huts.
+For the Kiwi Classic trip, 2 Litres is ideal as the hiking days are longer than on our other trips.
+On the overnight backpacking section of the Kiwi Classic, you will have the opportunity to fill your water bottles up at night at the huts.

 It is personal preference whether you use a water bottle or a camelback style hydration pack.